Ragin-LundF/bbd-cucumber-gherkin-lib/README.md

 Here it is also possible to use [JSON Unit](https://github.com/lukas-krecan/JsonUnit) syntax to validate dynamic elements.

-#### Validate response http code and body together with a JSON file
+#### Validate response HTTP code and body together with a JSON file
 ```gherkin
 Scenario:
   Then I ensure that the response code is 200 and the body is equal to the file "response.json"